MissPartaw/Survey-Form/README.md

 ## Project Description 📝

-> This is a simple tribute page created as part of a web development learning project.
+> This is a simple survey form created as part of a web development learning project.
 This project is designed to evaluate the level of customer satisfaction with cosmetic products.

 ## Demo 📸